kframework/X86-64-semantics/docs/meeting-minutes.md

+#### 06th June 2016
+1. Review of "Polymorphic type inference for machine code"
+  - _The mean distance to the true type was 0.54 for Retypd, compared to 1.15 for dynamic TIE, 1.53 for REWARDS, 1.58 for static TIE, and 1.70 for SecondWrite.
+The mean interval size shrunk to 1.2 with Re- typd, compared to 1.7 for SecondWrite and 2.0 for TIE._
+  - _ElWazeer et al. [8] also in- troduced a multi-level pointer accuracy rate, which attempts to quantify how many “levels” of pointers were correctly in- ferred.
+On SecondWrite’s benchmark suite Retypd attained a mean multi-level pointer accuracy of 91%, compared with SecondWrite’s reported 73%.
+Across all benchmarks, Re- typd averages 88% pointer accuracy._
+  - __SecondWrite’s overall conservativeness is 96%, measured on a subset of the SPEC2006 benchmarks; Retypd attained a slightly lower 94% on this subset.___

 #### 16th May 2016
 1. Handling  "Arguments passed to callee using parent stack frame"
   - The call instrutions (to mcsema generated functions) are modified to add caller stack frame as an extra argument. **DONE** [commit](https://github.com/sdasgup3/binary-decompilation/commit/9e88a03c60b2fcd856e732f993d5e4c1ab09d165)